Propsowicz/Chess-Masterclass/README.md

 ## Description

-The application is designed to be used by registered users.
+The application is designed to be used only by registered users.
 The main content of website are chess courses which have been divided into four groups, dependent on Premium Plans.
 Premium Plans are:
 >Free | 0.00$

 >Master | 9.99$